 Feral hogs are prolific breeders that spread disease, ruin farms, and eat everything from garbage to their own offspring, and they’re quickly becoming more prevalent in most of the southern United States.
 Hogs have even been known to kill dogs and small children, to the extent that municipal governments in places like Texas and Arkansas have set up “pork chopper” laws allowing hunters to shoot down feral hogs from helicopters.

-According to the Discovery Channel, feral hogs can grow up to eight feet long and four feet at the shoulder (Google Hogzilla for a better sense of these nightmarish proportions).
+According to the Discovery Channel, feral hogs can grow up to 2.5 metres long and 1.20 metres at the shoulder (Google Hogzilla for a better sense of these nightmarish proportions).
 I love animals.
 But feral hog infestations make me think that some animals deserve to die.
 I decided to sign up for a guided hog hunt in Okeechobee, Florida, so I could do my part ridding the nation of these beasts.